ABausG/home_widget/packages/home_widget/README.md

 - Update the documentation
 - Implement new features by making a pull-request

+## Show your Widgets

+Have you added HomeScreen Widgets to your App?
+Feel free to share them in the [Github Discussions](https://github.com/ABausG/home_widget/discussions/categories/show-and-tell)

 ## Sponsors

 I develop this package in my free time.
 If you or your Company benefits from home_widget it would mean a lot to me if you consider supporting me on [Github Sponsors](https://github.com/sponsors/abausg)